-More than two centuries on, James Rumsey still can't get credit for inventing the steamboat.
-Check out his Wikipedia entry:
+Two centuries on, James Rumsey still can't get credit for inventing the steamboat.
+Check his Wikipedia entry:

 James Rumsey (1743–1792) was an American mechanical engineer chiefly known for exhibiting a boat propelled by machinery in 1787 on the Potomac River at Shepherdstown in present-day West Virginia before a crowd of local notables, including Horatio Gates.
 A pump driven by steam power ejected a stream of water from the stern of the boat and thereby propelled the boat forward.

 This write up seems to go out of its way to NOT say that Rumsey invented the steamboat.
 Why, Rumsey's boat was propelled by a steam-driven pump.
 It deftly navigates around the 'historical fact' that Robert Fulton invented the steamboat, even though Rumsey's prototype worked fine a full two decades before Fulton's.Nor is Rumsey listed anywhere in the Oxford University's widely-esteemed "Short History of Technology," though to be fair, the volume doesn't touch on steamboats at all, perhaps because they were quickly supplanted by steam trains.
 Trains unlike boats, could still operate through the winter, when the rivers and canals froze over.

 It's a weird little wrinkle in history.
 Perhaps it was just that Rumsey himself didn't live quite long enough to defend the title, "inventor of the steamboat."
 Especially since no one even knew what steamboats were then.
 Or perhaps more sinister forces were at work, a deliberate attempt to bury Rumsey's pioneering work under the sediment of history.

 But why would anyone care?
 Technology innovation is rarely driven by a single person with a novel idea, but more often by a group of foward-thinkers all on the cusp of a new idea.